gornskew/lisply-mcp/BACKEND-REQS.md

 ## Containerization Support

-For standardized deployment, backends should provide:
+For standardized deployment, backends should support:

 1. **Docker Container**: A Docker image containing the Lisply backend
 2. **Service Configuration**: Environment variables to configure service startup: